randika-perera/Flower-Exchange-Project/README.md

 # Flower Exchange Project
-Code will be visible after the deadline of the submission :smiley:
+Code will be added after the deadline of the submission :smiley: